 Kyphoplasty for Compression Fracture

-At Source Healthcare, our spine specialists are board-certified and have decades of experience in the use of advanced minimally invasive and non-invasive techniques such as kyphoplasty to help clients find optimal pain relief.
-When administered by our skilled experts, kyphoplasty eliminates pain, improves mobility and quality of life.
+At Source Healthcare, our spine specialists are board-certified and have decades of experience using advanced minimally invasive and non-invasive techniques such as kyphoplasty to help clients find optimal pain relief.
+When administered by our skilled experts, kyphoplasty eliminates pain and improves mobility and quality of life.
 As the top-rated Santa Monica spine and interventional pain management clinic, we have a proven track record of helping our clients experience rapid pain relief with kyphoplasty.

 What is Kyphoplasty?